Avenged Sevenfold (album): Musical style

-The album represents a further move away from the metalcore of the band's early work, and closer to traditional heavy metal, as opposed to the faster tempos of City of Evil.
-The album also delves into other genres, including hard rock, symphonic rock, country music and experimental music.
+The album represents a further move away from the metalcore of the band's early work, and closer to traditional heavy metal and hard rock, as opposed to the faster tempos of City of Evil.
+The album also touches upon other genres including country music, straight-ahead rock, and symphonic rock.
 The band worked with brass and string sections on "A Little Piece of Heaven", an avant-garde metal song, in which horns and orchestral strings replaced the band's lead and rhythm guitars.
 The album features The Rev performing co-lead vocals on the songs "Critical Acclaim", "Scream", "Afterlife", "Lost", and "A Little Piece of Heaven".
 He also provides vocals on "Almost Easy" and "Brompton Cocktail", as well as the bonus track "Crossroads" (which was later included on Diamonds in the Rough, a compilation of this album's outtakes).

 Reception

 Upon release, Avenged Sevenfold was met with mixed reviews.
 Metacritic accumulated an average score of 56 out of 100 based on thirteen reviews on the website.

 Jason Lymangrover of AllMusic had given the album a rating of three stars out of five and wrote "While their willingness to experiment is admirable, despite the fact that they've gone overboard with their overdubs, the overabundance of studio polish leaves one to wonder if it's not because the songs just aren't as strong this time around".
 A more positive review came from Andrew Earles of The A.V.
 Club who commented "The catchy Stone Temple Pilots vibe of 'Scream' is enough to put the band back on the charts, but that could happen with more than half of this album...And it probably will".
 He graded the album a B.

 The album wasn't without its more hostile responses.
 A much more negative review came from Dave de Sylvia of Sputnikmusic summarizing "Avenged Sevenfold resemble a poor man's Hardcore Superstar" and rated the album one out of five.
 Andrew Blackie of PopMatters rated the album two out of ten and dismissed it as being "Unoriginal, overlong even at a ten track setlist, and riddled with banality..."
 He even went far enough to add "...the disc is even being released the day before Halloween, could it get more corny?"

 Despite the mixed reaction, the album won a Kerrang!
 Award for Best Album in 2008.
 In a fan poll conducted by Revolver, the album was ranked as the best album in Avenged Sevenfold's discography.